-The tyre was first invented and patented by R W Thomson.
+The tyre (or tire) was first invented and patented by R W Thomson.
 He patented the Pneumatic Tyre in 1845.
 His first design used a number of thin inflated tubes inside a leather cover.
 This design actually had its advantages over later designs.
 It would take more than one puncture to deflate the whole tyre, and varying the pressures could alter the ride conditions.

 RW Thomson - Tyre Invention 1845